Physiological role of cation/proton antiporters in monovalent cation homeostasis

-The candidate should be fluent in English, highly self-motivated with master's degree or equivalent (obtained before October 2018) in molecular biology, biochemistry, microbiology, pharmacology or related fields.
+The candidate should be fluent in English, highly self-motivated with master's degree or equivalent (obtained before October 2019) in molecular biology, biochemistry, microbiology or related fields.
 Experience in basic laboratory (PCR, DNA electrophoresis, bacteria transformation, plasmid isolation) and bioinformatics (DNA and protein sequence search and comparison, sequenced fragments analysis, plasmid and primers design) techniques is an advantage.

 Kinclova-Zimmermannová O., Falson P., Cmunt D., Sychrova H. A hydrophobic filter confers the cation selectivity of Zygosaccharomyces rouxii plasma-membrane Na+/H+ antiporters.
 J. Mol.
 Biol.
 427: 1681-1694 (2015).

 Rosas-Santiago P., Lagunas-Gomez D., Yáñez-Domínguez C., Vera-Estrella R., Zimmermannová O., Sychrová H., Pantoja O.: Plant and yeast cornichon possess a conserved acidic motif required for correct targeting of plasma membrane cargos.
 BBA Mol.
 Cell.
 Res.
 1864(10):1809-1818 (2017).

 Rosas-Santiago P., Zimmermannova O., Vera-Estrella R., Sychrová H., Pantoja O.: Erv14 cargo receptor participates in yeast salt tolerance via its interaction with the plasma-membrane Nha1 cation/proton antiporter.
 BBA 1858(1):67-74 (2016).